Frequently Asked Questions: ICANN Fellowship Program

 I would like to add personal or other business segments to my travel.
 What do I do?

-Please refer to the ICANN Travel Support Guidelines.
+Please refer to the ICANN Community Travel Support.

 What travel documents are needed?